raskig/carrot/README.md

                         {:auto-ack false}
                         dead-queue-config-function)
 ```
-Here the dead-queue-config-function is a fiction you define which returns the config map for dead letter queues.
+Here the dead-queue-config-function is a function you define which returns the config map for dead letter queues.
 Example:
 ```clojure
 (defn dead-queue-config-function [queue-name]
   {:arguments {"x-max-length" 1000}})